 However, with shorter interval training such as HIIT or LIIT, our muscles begin to produce lactic acid much sooner and can therefore last longer.
 This means that with activities such as sprinting, “the body draws a mix of carbohydrate and fat [during the anaerobic portion].”
-Anaerobic means that you aren’t able to get in enough oxygen fast enough to meet energy demands.
+Anaerobic means that you cannot get enough oxygen fast enough to meet energy demands.

 HIIT workouts are often thought of as being more intense than LIIT.
 However, the intensity differs from person to person based on their fitness level, age, and health status.
-In general, HIIT used to be considered high-intensity when compared with other types of interval training.
-Yet, since the concept has become more popular over the years, many trainers are now claiming that HIIT is not as high intensity as it used to be and that people are now overestimating their fitness level.
+HIIT is usually considered high-intensity when compared with other types of interval training.
+Yet, since the concept has become more popular over the years, many trainers are now claiming that HIIT is not as high-intensity as it used to be and that people are now overestimating their fitness level.

 For example, according to the American College of Sports Medicine – ACSM HIIT may include slow pedaling on a stationary bike with brief sprints at intervals, which they describe as moderate-intensity.